Feodor0090/njtai/README.md

 ## System requirements
 Basically, it will work on S40v5, S40v6, Symbian 9.1+, most Sony Erricsons with 176x220+ screens, and may be some other 2007-2013 phones.
 J2MELoader and KEmulator 1.0.3+ are supported.

 ### Memory
 - At least 2048 kb of heap to download titles (with disabled covers loading)
-- At least 16 mb to view online without preloading
+- At least 16 mb to view online
-- ~100mb to preload ~50 pages on 240p screen
-- ~100mb to preload ~10 pages on 640p screen
+- 16+ mb of VRAM to use HWA view

+### Processor units
+We don't use any special units.
+Everything is done on CPU, HWA view can use your GPU if device's M3G implementation supports it.
+Most Symbian 9.1/9.2 devices with ~300mHz CPUs are too weak to normally work with large images, so prepare to lags.

 ### JVM capabilities
 - MIDP 2.0/2.1
 - CLDC 1.1
-- Full LCDUI support on midp2 level
+- Full LCDUI support on MIDP2 level
 - JSR-75 to download titles
 - Nokia/SE keyboard layout (it's different from very old motorolla/siemens devices)